 You may not get the most out of the ServiceNow platform if you don't follow this standard.

-ServiceNow data model is a Configuration Management Database (CMDB) framework that will enable and support diverse configuration methodologies across ServiceNow products and platforms.
+The ServiceNow data model is a Configuration Management Database (CMDB) framework that will enable and support diverse configuration methodologies across ServiceNow products and platforms.
 The Common Service Data Model (CSDM) is a standard and common set of service-related definitions that will enable and support genuine service level reporting while offering prescriptive guidance on service modeling within the CMDB across our products and platform.
 These service-related definitions apply across the whole ServiceNow product line.

 The MID Server is a Java application that runs on a server in your local network as a Windows service or UNIX daemon.
 The ServiceNow MID Server connects a ServiceNow instance to external applications, data sources, and services, allowing data to flow between them.

 The MID Server initiates all communication between the MID Server and the ServiceNow instance.
-The ECC Queue, which serves as a communication log between the representative and the MID Server, keeps this communication as records.
+The ECC Queue, which serves as a communication log between the representative and the MID Server, keeps this communication as record.
 The MID Server retrieves any work from the ECC Queue that it needs to complete and returns the results to the queue.

 This draws us to the conclusion of this ServiceNow data model blog.
 We hope this has provided you with a precise grasp of its advantages.
 CSDM can also drive uniformity and enhance the value proposition of ServiceNow products and services.